 The University Center for Human Values invites proposals from members of the Princeton faculty (senior lecturers; assistant, associate, full professors and lecturers and research scholars on continuing appointments) for support of research, conferences and collaborative projects on subjects relating to values in public and private life.
-Application deadline is April 24, 2017 for late May 2017 award notification.
-Please direct proposals and questions to Maureen Killeen, Assistant Director of the UCHV (email@example.com).
+We anticipate circulating a call for proposals in October 2017.
+Please direct proposals and questions to Maureen Killeen, Assistant Director of the UCHV (firstname.lastname@example.org).

 (1) Individual research projects.